filip-husnik/pseudofinder/README.md

 Taking the pseudo out of pseudogenes: https://www.ncbi.nlm.nih.gov/pubmed/25461580

-**Several examples from the Sodalis clade showing how important is pseudogene annotation for bacteria in a nascent stage of symbiosis (or similar ecological shifts):**
+**Several examples from the Sodalis clade showing how important is pseudogene annotation for bacteria in a nascent stage of symbiosis:**

 Mobile genetic element proliferation and gene inactivation impact over the genome structure and metabolic capabilities of Sodalis glossinidius, the secondary endosymbiont of tsetse flies: https://www.ncbi.nlm.nih.gov/pubmed/20649993